NRC Nutrient Amounts per 1,000 kcal of ME

 More active medium size pet or more active obedience training dog: 120

-Active working dogs and or giant breed (such as Mastiff): 160
+Active working dogs and or some extra large breed (such as Mastiff): 160

 Below average requirement dogs are described by the NRC as dogs kept in a domestic environment with little stimulus and opportunity to exercise.